cloudfoundry/docs-book-cloudfoundry/docker/README.md

 ## Start the container via the compose file

-You can start the container manually, or it is also possible to use the `docker-compose up -d` command to run it inside the daemon mode and open the documentation inside your browser under `localhost:4567`.
+You can start the container manually, or you can use the `docker-compose up -d` command to run it in daemon mode and open the documentation inside your browser under `localhost:4567`.